 WHEN IS THE NEXT MIRADOR CHALLENGE?

-The next edition of the Mirador Challenge is scheduled for Sunday 11th April 2021.
 The event is limited to 30 teams of five walkers and registration is on a first-come, first served basis with teams which provide a volunteer to assist the organisation team during the event given priority.

 Registrations will only be confirmed on receipt of a complete registration form (full name, identification number and date of birth of each team member) and the registration fee of 100 euros per team paid either in cash or via bank transfer (details on the registration form).